juren53/scout-info/README.md

 # scout-info
-This repository is a place with information about the Moorebot Scout can reside to provide insight for use and development of the Scout robot.
+This repository contains information about the Moorebot Scout for:

+- use of the robot
+- for trouble shooting problems
+- for feature development

 It will include: